With this document you can:

 How surveys are presented to potential participants can influence who takes part.
 Williams and Volberg21 conducted an experiment presenting the same survey to potential participants but varying its description – introducing it either as a health and recreation survey or a gambling survey.
 The found that rates of problem gambling were higher in the latter.
 This is maybe because people who gamble may potentially be more likely to take part in a gambling survey because it is relevant to them.
 The GSGB likely suffers from this selection bias compared with the health survey series.
 Ethically, the GSGB invite letter has to inform people what the study is about which may make it more attractive to those who gamble.
 Despite best efforts to reduce this possibility, it is likely that some selection bias remains and so that rates of past-year gambling participation and PGSI scores are higher in the GSGB compared with the health survey series (when compared using the exact same questions, as was the case for the pilot and stage 1 of the experimental statistics phase).

 In addition, analysis conducted by Sturgis and Kaha22 and also, Ashford and others (the latter for the GSGB pilot) detailed in the Participation and Prevalence: Pilot methodology review report found that those who completed PGSI questions online had higher PGSI scores than those who completed the questions via an alternative mode.
-In short, online surveys may overestimate the proportion of online gamblers, which may in turn overestimate gambling harm because online and frequent gambling are independently associated with a higher probability of gambling harm.
+In short, online surveys may overestimate the proportion of people who gamble online, which may in turn overestimate the consequences experienced from gambling because online and frequent gambling are independently associated with a higher probability of experiencing consequences from gambling.

 10Statistical significance does not imply substantive importance; differences that are statistically significant are not necessarily meaningful or relevant.